 Shades of Pink

 Pink on pink on pink!
 If you can’t choose just one favorite shade of pink to fit for your day, a full on monochromatic look can be pulled off with varying hues of pink.
-We’ve mentioned a few options already, like blush, fuschia, and candy pink, but there are many more shades, like mauve, rose, salmon, or pearl, to consider when creating your pink-only color palette.
+We’ve mentioned a few options already, like blush, fuschia, and candy pink, but there are many more shades, like mauve, rose, peach, salmon, or pearl, to consider when creating your pink-only color palette.